AlecLerner/availity-assignment/README.md

-# This is ALex Lerner implementation of # Avility coding assignemnt
+# This is ALec Lerner implementation of # Avility coding assignemnt
 All details of assignment described in Availity Homework Backend.docx

 #First coding exercise: